What to expect after treatment

 The normal recovery time after a heart valve surgery is four to eight weeks, but may be shorter after minimally invasive surgeries.
 To help your loved one through the first weeks after treatment, why not look at our resources.
 These have been designed for patients, but will be useful for anyone supporting a patient after treatment.

 Below is some brief information about what to prepare for before your loved one goes in for treatment.

 Immediately after surgery, patients are usually practicing very basic self-care and should be encouraged to get up, be as active as possible, to breathe deeply, and resume eating, drinking and walking.

 You should support your loved ones as best you can.
 Encourage them to be as active as is comfortable to support their recovery.

 Days and weeks following your treatment

 They will most likely be checked within four to six weeks following surgery for a postoperative visit.
 After that, it is critical to get regular check-ups by a heart specialist or your GP.
-Clarify with your healthcare provide what symptoms would warrant a phone call or an additional recheck.
+Clarify with your valve clinic what symptoms would warrant a phone call or an additional recheck.
 Whenever they have questions or concerns or if they experience any unusual symptoms or changes in their overall health, it never hurts to call and ask.

 Two important parts of recovery and continuing health are a good diet and a regular exercise routine.